exyte/Chat/README.md

     )
 )
 ```
-Please use `mediaPickerTheme` in a similar fashion to customize the built-in photo picker.
+By default the built-in MediaPicker will be auto-customized using the mosyt logical colors from chatTheme.
+But you can always use `mediaPickerTheme` in a similar fashion to set your own colors.

 ### makes sense only for built-in message view
 `avatarSize` - the default avatar is a circle, you can specify its diameter here